 - Is Shani really the son of Surya in Hindu mythology?

 - Yes.
-The Markandeya Purana, the Matsya Purana, and several other Puranic sources record Shani as the son of Surya by his shadow-wife Chhaya.
-Surya's first wife Sanjna, unable to bear the heat of the Sun's body, withdrew into the forest and left behind a perfect double of herself, named Chhaya.
-Chhaya lived as Surya's wife, gave birth to Shani, and in many traditions also raised Surya's earlier children Yama and Yamuna while acting as the substitute wife.
-The Puranic narrative is clear that Shani is genuinely the Sun's biological son, conceived during the period when Chhaya was in Sanjna's place, and the father-son relationship is one of the most important in classical Hindu cosmology.
+The Vishnu Purana, the Markandeya Purana, and many later accounts record Shani as the son of Surya by Chhaya, the shadow-wife associated with Sanjna.
+Surya's first wife Sanjna, unable to bear the heat of the Sun's body, withdrew into the forest and left Chhaya in her place.
+Chhaya lived as Surya's wife, gave birth to Shani in this lineage, and in many traditions also raised Surya's earlier children Yama and Yamuna while acting as the substitute wife.
+Some Puranic child lists vary, but the Sanjna-Chhaya cycle clearly preserves Shani's identity as Surya's son.

 - Why did Surya reject Shani at birth?